Wisconsin Wrights: Award recipients

 Kimberly Megna Yarnall’s plays have been performed from New York City to Anchorage.
 2-time finalist for the National Ten-Minute-Play Heidman Award, she's also been published by Smith & Krause.
 Kimberly worked on the Tony-nominated A Class Act.
 She holds a BA from the University of Notre Dame, and recently started as the Artistic Associate with Forward Theater Company.

 Waiting: Crystal and John are married professionals who shop at REI, and eat canned soup sometimes because it's easier.
 They also can't get pregnant.
 Armando and Darla guide the audience along on Crystal and John's quest for a baby, often playing the other characters Crystal and John have to deal with: fertility doctors, nosy colleagues, overly-friendly dentists.
 It's a story about wanting something and having to wait for it, and how to negotiate life in the interim.

 - Staged Reading at Milwaukee Chamber Theatre in October 2013 as part of The Montgomery Davis Play Development Series

 Kristin Hammargren is a playwright and actor based in the Midwest.
-Originally from Minnesota, she recently received her MFA in Acting from UW-Madison.
-Kristin’s professional work includes Forward Theater Company, American Players’ Theatre, Door Shakespeare, and the Guthrie Theater.
-She is also a founding member of Madison's Theatre in All the Wrong Places and will appear this summer as Rosalind in Optimist Theatre's As You Like It in Milwaukee.
+Originally from Minnesota, she received her MFA in Acting from UW-Madison.
+Kristin’s professional work includes Montana Shakespeare in the Parks, Forward Theater Company, American Players’ Theatre, Door Shakespeare, and the Guthrie Theater.

 Discovering Austen: Visit the dressing room of an actor who has been cast as Jane Austen herself.
 Still searching for the essence of her character only hours from opening, she explores Austen’s writing in an attempt to find the author in the pages of her novels and letters.